awslabs/multi-az-workshop/content/lab-1/index.en.md

 )
 ```

-To consider the AZ to have isolated impact (meaning no other AZ that the operation is using is seeing impact this badly), three things must be true for either availability or latency impact:
+To consider the AZ to have isolated impact (meaning no other AZ that the operation is using is seeing impact as significantly), three things must be true for either availability or latency impact:

-1. The impact must be sustained and cross a threshold threshold, like availability drops below 99.9% or latency rises above 200ms for 3 datapoints in 5 minutes.
-We don't want a single error or single high latency request to make the AZ appear to be an outlier.
+1. The impact must be sustained and cross a threshold, like availability drops below 99.9% or latency rises above 200ms for 3 datapoints in 5 minutes.
+We don't want a single error or single high latency request to make the AZ appear to be unhealthy.
 2. More than one instance is experiencing the impact, we don't want a single bad host to make the whole AZ appear impaired.
 3. The quantity of errors or high latency responses make this AZ an outlier as compared to the other AZs.